kubeshop/testkube-docs/docs/articles/install/3-install-with-helm.md

 kubectl create secret generic testkube-license --from-literal=LICENSE_KEY=«license»
 ```

 For an offline license, the format is a long string prefixed with `key/`.
+You will also need a license file which starts with `-----BEGIN LICENSE FILE-----`.

 ```
-kubectl create secret generic testkube-license --from-literal=license.lic=«license»
+kubectl create secret generic testkube-license --from-file=LICENSE_KEY=«license key» --from-file=license.lic=license file»
 ```

 This secret is referenced by the `global.enterpriseLicenseRef` setting.
 For offline licences, you will also have to set `global.enterpriseOfflineAccess: true`.